Older children and adults develop a stiff neck that makes lowering the chin to the chest difficult or impossible, usually with a fever and headache.

 Which bacteria (or fungi) are likely to cause meningitis also depends on what is weakening the immune system and which part of the immune system is weakened, as in the following examples:

 AIDS or Hodgkin lymphoma: Listeria monocytogenes, the bacteria that cause tuberculosis, or fungi (particularly Cryptococcus neoformans Cryptococcosis Cryptococcosis is an infection caused by the fungus Cryptococcus neoformans or Cryptococcus gattii.
-People may have no symptoms or may have headache and confusion, a cough and an achy chest... read more )
+People may have no symptoms or may have headache and confusion, a cough and... read more )

 Problems producing antibodies (which help the body fight infection) or removal of the spleen: Streptococcus pneumoniae or, less often, Neisseria meningitidis, which may cause a rapid, severe form of meningitis